matthewmueller/array/Readme.md

 This library uses an array-like object to implement all it's methods.
 This is very similar to how jQuery lets you do: `$('.modal')[0]` and `$('p').length`.

+One caveat with working with array-like objects is that you cannot manually set array indexes because the length value will not be updated.
+You will have to use the mutator methods provided like push, pop, etc.

 This library differs from `component/enumerable` in that it has events and does not wrap the array.
 To access the actual array in enumerable you had to call `.value()`.
 You can treat `array`, just like an array, because it implements all the same methods.

 ## Events